 Add a little spice to your life

-Turmeric is a commonly used spice in Middle Eastern and Asian cuisine; this spice contains curcumin which is a phytochemical with powerful antioxidant and anti-inflammatory properties.
-Curcumin has been found to have anti-allergy properties which may inhibit the release of histamine.
+Turmeric is a commonly used spice in Middle Eastern and Asian cuisine that contains curcumin.
+It is a phytochemical with powerful antioxidant and anti-inflammatory properties.
+Curcumin has been found to have anti-allergy properties which may inhibit the release of histamine and those hay fever symptoms.

 Keep yourself hydrated

-Many people are dehydrated and rely on stimulating caffeine laden drinks and never actually drink proper plain, simple water.
-Dry eyes, noses and throats are perfect for inflammation to occur, removing alcohol and caffeine from your diet and drinking plenty of water each day will bring stress relief to those sensitive places which in turn may stop allergens getting into your system.
+It also follows that if you rely on caffeinated and sugary drinks, this can exacerbate symptoms.
+Dry eyes, noses and throats are perfect for inflammation to occur.
+Removing alcohol and caffeine from your diet and drinking plenty of water each day will bring stress relief to those sensitive places.
+Which in turn may stop allergens getting into your system.

 Foods to avoid

-As well as drinking more water and eating the colors of the rainbow, histamine production may also be reduced by avoiding foods which are higher in histamine.
+In addition to drinking more water and eating more variety, you can reduce histamine production by avoiding certain foods.
 Shellfish, alcohol, tomato, oranges, cheese, chocolate and dairy products all contain histamine so are best avoided.
-Preservatives and food colorings also stimulate histamine production.
+Preservatives and food colourings also stimulate histamine production.

-Dairy & wheat increase mucus production and are known to contribute to inflammation and are also best avoided and red meat contains arachidonic acid which could contribute to allergic and inflammatory reactions.
+Dairy & wheat increase mucus production and are known to contribute to inflammation and as such, also best to be avoided.
+Red meat contains arachidonic acid which too could contribute to allergic and inflammatory reactions.

 Daily Mail: How a better diet could beat the suffering of hay fever.